Draghoyns/The-Tank-Game/README.md

 If you die, the game resets.
 You cannot end the game unless you quit.

 TODO :
-- show the current score
 - show the play time
 - stop if the player dies
 - make a fill function in game elements to be called when rendering
+- refactor parts of the code that is redundant